-Multiple desktops in Windows 7 basically helps to organize opened programs and files across multiple desktops.
+Multiple virtual desktops in Windows 7 basically helps to organize opened programs and files easily and separately.
 It is very similar to have another three monitors with ‘Extended Desktop’ feature.
-But, here you will have all four desktops (sometimes more) on same monitor and access them easily by switching among them.
+But, here you will have all four desktops (sometimes more) on the same monitor and access them easily by switching among them.

-For example, you can browse internet in one desktop and do MS Word or Excel office work on other and next one can be used to play game.
-So, it helps to have organized desktops with open programs and files on same computer monitor.
+For example, you can browse the internet in one desktop and do office work on another and play games on the next one.
+So, it helps to group similar work or activities among the virtual desktops on the same computer monitor.

-There are few free and paid applications available to get Windows 7 multiple desktops, but here we will be talking about three free products.
+Though there are free and paid products available for this purpose, here we will see three free products.

-Available under Sysinternals tools for Microsoft and still it can be downloaded from Microsoft site.
-When reliability comes to the consideration, this product is better than second tool because of Microsoft.
-You can create maximum 4 multiple desktops by this tool.
+This free tool is available under the Sysinternals site from Microsoft.
+When reliability comes to consideration, this product is better than the second one because of official support of Microsoft.
+You can create a maximum of 4 multiple desktops in Windows 7/8.1 by this tool.

 Installation is very simple.
-I have Windows 7 64 bit and the same package is installed inside 32bit program folder and worked fine.
+I have Windows 7 64 bit and the same package was installed inside 32bit program folder and worked fine.

-Once you installed the application, new icon will appear in notification area.
-Right clicking this icon will bring the settings of Desktops v1.02.
-The hotkeys can be setup here to switch among different desktops by keyboard shortcuts.
+Once you installed the application, a new icon will appear in the notification area.
+Right-clicking this icon will bring the settings of Desktops v2.0.
+The hotkeys can be customized here to switch among different desktops by keyboard shortcuts.

 The original desktop will be marked as Desktop 1.
-Other three desktops will be created when you try to access them at first time either by using keyboard hotkeys or accessing from notification area.
+Other three desktops will be created when you try to access them for the first time either by using keyboard hotkeys or accessing from the notification area.

-The above screen shows the running three Windows 7 multiple desktops.
-I do not have the forth virtual desktop yet, but that can be created by pressing the desktop 4.
+The above screen shows the working 3 virtual desktops in Windows 7.
+I do not have the fourth virtual desktop at the moment, but that can be created by clicking the Desktop 4.

 Open source Free Tool – mDesktop

-This is developed by an individual person. mDesktop is doing the similar job as Desktops v1.02.
-Both tools are very lightweight which do not consume more resources from computer and not much settings are required.
+This is developed by an individual person. mDesktop is doing a similar job as Desktops v2.0.
+Both tools are very lightweight which do not consume more resources from the computer.
+Also, they do not require complex setup.

 More discussion about this product available at Microsoft site here.

-Right click the icon to get more options.
-With mDesktop you can have 10 virtual desktops in Windows 7.
+Right-click the icon to get more options.
+With mDesktop you can have 10 virtual desktops in Windows 7 or 8.1.

-These both tools are very small piece of software and do the job easily to get Windows 7 multiple desktops.
-But both are having few drawbacks and missing what is really required in multiple desktops.
+These both tools are a very small piece of software and do the job easier to get multiple virtual desktops.
+But both are having few drawbacks and missing features, let’s look at them.

 What is Missing?

-These tools should allow us to have different wallpaper, icons set, appearance, task bar and gadgets in each virtual desktop.
-But the above both tools do not full fill this requirement.
+- These tools should allow users to have different wallpaper, icons set, appearance, taskbar and gadgets in each virtual desktop.
+But that is not possible at the moment.

-If you are looking to have customizable multiple virtual desktops in Windows 7 with free tool, then Dexpot can be a good solution.
-Dexpot allows to have multiple desktops which can have separate settings and options.
-Dexpot is free for private use but not a light weight application as other free two tools.
-It needs more resources and more settings to work with multiple desktops.
+- If you are looking to have customizable multiple virtual desktops in Windows 7 with a free tool, then Dexpot can be a good solution.
+Dexpot allows having multiple desktops which can have separate settings and options.
+Dexpot is free for private use.
+It is not a lightweight application like other free two tools.
+It consumes more resources and extra settings required to work with multiple desktops.

 Here is a good and complete guide available at How-to-geek to customize Dexpot settings.

-I hope this guide would be helpful to get Windows 7 multiple desktops with free tools.
-The first two tools can full fill your basic requirement and third one for advanced users.
+I hope this guide is helpful to get multiple virtual desktops in Windows 7 or Windows 8.1 with free tools.
+The first two tools can fulfil the basic requirements and the third one is a good choice for advanced users.